 How to schedule an informational interview

-- Ask for a 15-20 minute informational interview
+- Ask for a convenient time to have a 15-20 minute informational interview

 - Tell them why you chose them and what you want to focus on

-- Ideally offer to buy them coffee of lunch
+- Ideally, offer to buy them coffee or lunch

 - Let them choose whether they would like to meet in their office or somewhere else that is convenient for them